Easy Smoked Brisket Recipe

 • Smoke Brisket: Place the brisket on the smoker when the temperature is a consistent 250 degrees, and then insert your two-zone meat probes.
 One for the meat inserted into the flat, and one to monitor the ambient temperature of the cooking chamber.
 Smoke for up to six hours until it's ready to wrap.

-• Wrap Brisket: When the internal temperature of the brisket is 165 degrees, carefully remove the brisket and place it onto two pieces of pink butcher paper to wrap.
+• Wrap Brisket: When the internal temperature of the brisket reaches 165 degrees, carefully remove the brisket and place it onto two pieces of pink butcher paper to wrap.
 Remove the meat probe, tightly wrap the brisket, and then add the meat probe back into the same general area.
 Place back into the smoker to continue smoking until it's done.

 • Continue Smoking: Keep cooking at 250 degrees for another several hours until the brisket approaches 195 degrees.
 At that point, you will use your instant-read thermometer to insert and probe the flat and the point for that smooth buttery texture as you check for doneness.
 Anywhere from 195 to 205 it may be done.